 Why Not Just Take Methadone?

 Methadone has a long history as the drug of choice in heroin addiction treatment, and that’s for good reason.
 Methadone has a history of success that is thoroughly backed up by scientific research.
 However, treatment centers have begun using buprenorphine more commonly for a few reasons.

 Firstly, some patients choose to abuse methadone and that can lead to overdose.
 However, the ceiling effect reduces the chances of a patient increasing their dosage too high, making chance of an overdose extremely low.

 Secondly, methadone can only be dispensed at a licensed clinic.
 Buprenorphine can actually be prescribed by certain doctors.
-According to the National Institute on Drug Abuse, it is “the first medication eligible to be prescribed by certified physicians through the Drug Addiction Treatment Act.”
+It is the first medication eligible to be prescribed by certified physicians through the Drug Addiction Treatment Act.
 That means patients who will continue to use it long-term needn’t go to a clinic daily and that is much easier for you to manage.